COVESA/ccs-components/livesim/README.md

 # Live simulator
 The live simulator reads the OVDS database that the OVDS server manages, and writes the data into the statestorage database in a temporal pace set by the timestamps of the data.
-The live simulator is started from the command line as follows:
+The live simulator is built and started from the command lines as follows:

+$ go build
 $ ./livesim ULF url-to-ovds-server ../statestorage/statestorage.db

 where